 This event is free and lunch is provided.

-The Early Learning Action Alliance (ELAA) is a dynamic, growing coalition of organizations representing a diverse array of Washington nonprofits, professional associations, businesses and industries.
-We are united by the belief that all children in Washington state deserve to have the opportunities and support they need in their first five years of life to be prepared for school and a bright future.
+The Early Learning Action Alliance is a broad coalition of organizations representing a diverse array of Washington nonprofits, professional associations, businesses, and industries.
+We are united by the belief that all children in Washington State deserve to have the opportunities and support they need in their first five years of life to be prepared for school and a bright future.
+View our members.

 Membership is open to any organization that agrees with our mission and guiding principles and is not a target of our advocacy at the state or federal level.
 For membership details, please read the Early Learning Action Alliance Charter (PDF).

 The Early Learning Action Alliance is convened by the Children’s Alliance.
 Learn more by contacting Jennifer Jennings-Shaffer at (206) 324.0340 x21 or jennifer(at)childrensalliance(dot)org.